t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 ![Device Defender Detect Local Resource Configuration](img/device-defender-detect-local-resource-02.png)

-Once that's complete move onto the next step where we'll begin to configure our Device Defender Connector
+Once that's complete move onto the next step where we'll begin to configure our Device Defender Connector.

 #### Connector Deployment

-If you used the deployment in [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) then the connector deployment also would have been setup for you as well.
+If you used the deployment in [Greener Grass - Greengrass Device Setup](../device-setup/README.md) then the connector deployment also would have been setup for you as well.
 If you want to perform this step yourself; navigate to the `Connectors` section of your Greengrass Core

 ![Device Defender Detect Connectors](img/device-defender-detect-connectors-01.png)

-Create a new connector of type Device Defender with the following configuration
+Create a new connector of type Device Defender with the following configuration.

 **Note**: The Resource directory for `/proc` should be pointed to the Local Resource created in the previous step.